Which Is Better Azure or AWS

 Similarly, the NGO People in Need has used AWS to create an early warning system that alerts thousands of people in Cambodia about floods.
 This cost-effective method has helped save millions of lives in many regions at risk.

 Both Azure and AWS are respected members of the Cloud Platform community.
-They share the largest piece of the pie when it comes to Cloud services, with Azure holding 29.4% of all apps workload and AWS taking 41.5%.
+They share the largest piece of the pie when it comes to Cloud services, with Azure holding 29.4% of all app workload and AWS taking 41.5%.

-In 2017, the market share of AWS was 47.1%, and the Q4 revenue was $3.66 billion.
-Azure’s market share stayed at 10%, with $6.9 billion as revenue.
+In 2017, AWS’s market share was 47.1%, and Q4 revenue was $3.66 billion.
+Azure’s market share stayed at 10%, with $6.9 billion in revenue.
 Azure’s revenue figures are greater because of Office 365.
-In 2018, the revenue from Azure grew exponentially; it was over 90%, which was way over AWS’s growth rate.
+In 2018, Azure revenue grew exponentially by over 90%, well ahead of AWS’s growth rate.

 Compute Power